Chieze-Franklin/Bolt.js-Book/users-api.md

 If the logged-in user for the current session is successfully found, the `body` field of the response should hold a user object.

+### note

+This may not work well in scenarios where Bolt is not expected to be _always on_.

 ---

 ## GET: \/api\/apps\/@live